-The Journal of Character Education (Volume 14(1), 2018) published an extensive 15-year review research study.
-It documents the development of the Character Development & Leadership Program and the supporting research studies since 2003.
+In 2018, the Journal of Character Education, Volume 14(1), published an extensive 15-year study.
+This study documents the development of the Character Development & Leadership Program and the supporting research studies since 2003.
 It also highlights how the CD&L Program is aligned with the ELA common core standards and how the 10 lesson plans per trait address the individual learning styles of students.
 This is a summary report that identifies the findings and trends from the individual yearly reports that can be accessed further down this page.
 We feel that this report in addition to the annual reports listed below will suffice when someone asks if this is “evidence-based,” or if districts want to use categorical funds to purchase the CD&L Program.

 Using CD&L Program in English Classes

 This published study (Journal of Character Education, Volume 12(1), 2016) identifies the effectiveness of the CD&L program used as an English Curriculum.
 A triangulated case study used student records, field notes, and interviews of stakeholders to compare the academic year prior to this substitution and the two academic years following it.
 All three sources of data agreed that using the character education curriculum to meet ELA and ELD standards was associated with increased attendance, percentage of passed coursework each semester, and higher grade point averages.
 There also may have been greater student body cohesion, a more positive group process, and heightened employability values, habits, and skills.